 Looking for some unusual museums in London?
 Check out the Museum of Brands, Packaging and Advertising, a cool museum tucked away in Notting Hill.

 Otherwise, what about London’s smallest museum at Trinity Buoy Wharf?

 CHECK OUT: 16 Unusual Things to Do in London

 Combine a traditional English Tea with a tour of the city

 Enjoying a traditional English tea in London with scones, finger sandwiches, and maybe some champagne is a very popular thing to do, and a hot cup of tea is perfect for the winter weather.

-You can also combine the traditional English tea with a tour of the city, like this tour that combines a tour of Shakespeare’s Globe Theatre with a traditional afternoon tea with Prosecco.
+➤ You can also combine the traditional English tea with a tour of the city, like the Shakespeare’s Globe Guided Tour which combines a visit to the iconic theatre with a traditional afternoon tea with Prosecco. ➥ BOOK IT HERE

 Enjoy autumn in London with the foliage in London parks

 I don’t know about you, but I love the autumn colors, and there’s no better way to enjoy the foliage than by taking a walk in a park.
 Check out these parks for the best autumn walks in London.

 Hyde Park is the most famous park in London, and the largest of the 9 royal parks.
 Divided in two by the Serpentine Lake (where you can rent a boat or sail by ferry), this park is famous for its Speaker’s Corner, the regular events and concerts hosted here, and the fact that it’s so big that you can literally forget you are in the middle of one of the busiest cities in the world.